-- The student's enrollment status upon his or her return to the program. - If applicable, Tthe student's revised COA, taking into account any reduction in the COA caused by the student's temporary cessation of attendance. [§668.22(a)(2)(iii)(A); Federal Register dated October 29, 2010, p.
+- The student's enrollment status upon his or her return to the program. - If applicable, The student's revised cost of attendance (COA), taking into account any reduction in the COA caused by the student's temporary cessation of attendance. [§668.22(a)(2)(iii)(A); Federal Register dated October 29, 2010, p.
 66894]

-For a term-based program of study offered in modules, if the student withdraws and misses only a portion of a module or modules during a term, but re-enters within that period of enrollment or payment period, the school is not required to recalculate the student's award based on the student's attendance in only a portion of a module.
-The school must restore the student's original award and is not required to adjust any award based on the student's attendance in only part of a module.
-If, however, the student withdraws and does not attend any portion of a module for which he or she was originally scheduled, the school must reevaluate the student's COA based on the omitted module(s) and adjust the Title IV aid based on any applicable change in eligibility prior to awarding additional funds.
+For a term-based program of study offered in modules, if the student withdraws temporarily and misses a portion of a module or modules during a term, but returns within that period of enrollment or payment period, the school is not required to recalculate the student's award.
+The school must re-award any funds that were returned and disburse any funds that were canceled.
+If, however, the student's change in enrollment status results in the student not attending an entire module for which he or she was originally scheduled, the school must reevaluate the student's cost of attendance based on the omitted module(s) and adjust the Title IV aid eligibility prior to awarding additional funds.

 [DCL GEN-11-14, Q&A #8]